-Mastering Your Story for the Media
+Mastering Your Story for the Media: 3 Essential Tips

 1. Follow the 3 P’s of PR Storytelling: Product, Purpose, and Passion

-If you have a deep understanding of the 3Ps, then you’ve undergone a critical phase in startup development by articulating how your product or service aligns with the true and actual needs of your market.
+Once you have a deep understanding of the 3 P’s, then you’ve undergone a critical phase in startup development by articulating how your product or service aligns with the true needs of your market.

 Take Buffer, the social media management app, as an example.
-Like many startups, Buffer founders Joel Gascoigne and Leo Widrich started their work in a basement.
-Buffer is now generating $5 million in yearly revenue and has over two million users.
-So, how did these founders begin telling their story?
+Like many early-stage startups, Buffer founders Joel Gascoigne and Leo Widrich started their work in a basement.
+Buffer now generates millions upon millions in yearly revenue and has over 2 million users.

-By mastering the 3Ps – developing a working product, knowing their customers’ pain points, and writing passionately for their audience – they were able to acquire thousands of customers while establishing themselves as an authority on all things social.
+By mastering the 3 P’s, developing a working product, knowing its customers’ pain points, and writing passionately for its audience, Buffer acquired thousands of customers while establishing itself as an authority on all things social.

 2. Think Like a Journalist to Earn a Journalist’s Attention

-And that means making your story newsworthy.
+That means making your story newsworthy.